open-craft/jsinput-vectordraw/README.md

 * `base_angle`: The value to subtract from the vector angle before displaying it in the 'Vector Properties' box.
 Useful for excercises such as 'box on an incline'.
-Note that the base angle is only subtracted from the actual angle for display porposes and is ignored in grade checks.
+Note that the base angle is only subtracted from the actual angle for display purposes and is ignored in grade checks.
 Defaults to `0`.

 #### points